-Students will demonstrate competence in simplifying rational expressions, graphing linear functions in the coordinate plane, the graphing of linear equations using slope, x and y intercepts, use of the midpoint and distance formulas, solving second order systems of equations and inequalities, simplifying radical expressions, statistic and data analysis, and use of the quadratic formula.
-Students passing Algebra 1B at the high school receive 1 credit for Algebra I. Graphing calculators will be utilized.
+Students will demonstrate simplifying radical expressions, statistic and data analysis, factoring polynomials for use in solving quadratic equations, and use of the quadratic formula.
+Students passing Algebra 1B-M at the middle or high school receive 1 credit for Algebra I. Technology will be utilized.
+NOTE: Students completing this course will be required to attain a qualifying score on the MCAP ALGEBRA

-NOTE: Students completing this course will be required to attain a qualifying score on the MCAP ALGEBRA Assessment to meet MD graduation requirements.
+Assessment to meet MD graduation requirements.